-An architecture for a mobile P2P service has been implemented for a GPRS (2.5G) network.
-We discussed the applicability of current access and mediation control mechanisms and as a result we introduced caching peers, crawlers and proxies as an enhancement to the eDonkey file-sharing system.
-With the eDonkey index server, these four components adapt the resulting overlay network to the core structure in 2.5/3G networks and especially to the needs of mobile operators and subscribers, improving the P2P performance.
-Users remain in charge of access control, while the operator gains control on mediation of resources.
-Thus some of the P2P traffic can be kept within the operator's network.
-Popular content will be cached at a central instance to reduce traffic and to remedy bandwidth shortages observed in today's access networks.
-Unlike other mechanisms that oppress P2P traffic, our architecture offers a network-supported service that allows peers to cooperate with the global community.
+Current access and mediation control mechanisms has been discussed for applicability in the mobile context and as a result the eDonkey file sharing system has been enhanced by caching peers and crawlers.
+The new architecture for a mobile P2P service has been implemented for GPRS (2.5G) networks and has also been tested with UMTS.
+With the eDonkey index server, the three components adapt the resulting overlay network to the core structure in 2.5G/3G networks and especially to the needs of mobile operators and subscribers, thus improving the P2P performance.

+Users remain in charge of access control, while network operators gain control on mediation of resources.
+This influence allows for keeping some P2P traffic inside the operator's network.
+Popular content will be cached at a central instance to reduce traffic.
+This also remedies bandwidth shortages caused from repetition of data transfers, which are observed in today's access networks, Unlike other mechanisms that oppress P2P traffic, this architecture offers a networksupported service that allows peers to cooperate with the global community.

-We derived a simulation model of our mobile P2P architecture including the proposed IMU cache strategy.
-The numerical values show that IMU is well adapted to P2P traffic in a mobile environment and that the performance is better than for standard cache strategies, like LFU or LSB.
+The simulation model for mobile P2P architectures includes the proposed IMU cache strategy and the numerical results show good adaption outperforming standard cache strategies, like LFU or LSB.
 In future work, we will investigate more influence factors, like the mobile subscriber behavior or the mobile access type.